-An introduction to Sines surf
+Sines surf

 Situated in the Alentejo region, Sines benefits from a unique geographical position that means it’s a pretty good option for surfers.
-Beaches face northwest, others face southwest, helping them hoover up almost anything happening the Atlantic and twist squally winds into an offshore at various spots.

-For the most part, you’re looking at long beaches that have shifting sandbanks up adn down thier length.
+For the most part, you’re looking at long beaches that have shifting sandbanks up and down thier length.
 Lots of folks compare it to the Capraica near Lisbon, but we think the sands of Sines are superior becuase a) they don’t have the crowds and b) the banks are just better overall, with the potential to cook up semi-hollow walls at key spots.

 The other highlight of surfing in Sines is the untouched natural beauty of the Alentejo.
 The coastline here is adorned with golden sandy beaches, dramatic cliffs, and crystal-clear waters, and most spots are waaaay emptier than what you find around Ericeira and Peniche.

-Sines is also home to a vibrant and welcoming – if nascent – surfing community.
-The beaches south of town now have surf schools and camps that cater to all levels.
-Plus, there are a few pretty darn fantastic surf camps hidden away in the Alentejo mountains behind Sines taht we think are among the best im the whole of Portugal.
-Choose those to surf by day, do yoga each morning, and pack in wine tasting and farm-to-table Portuguese cooking.
+Sines is home to a vibrant and welcoming – if nascent – surfing community.
+The beaches south of town (generally the better ones) now have surf schools and camps that cater to all levels.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This guide is just one part of our complete guide to surfing in Portugal
+>>This guide is just one part of our complete guide to surfing in Portugal

 Sines surf at a glance